StreamOneNL/font/README.md

-# Video.js Icon Font
+# StreamOne player icon Font

-This project contains all of the tooling necessary to generate a new icon font for Video.js.
-The icons themselves are from Google's [Material Design Icons](https://github.com/google/material-design-icons).
+This project contains all of the tooling necessary to generate a new icon font for StreamOne player version 2.
+The icons themselves are from
+Google's [Material Design Icons](https://github.com/google/material-design-icons).

+This project is based on the [Video.js font](https://github.com/videojs/font).

 ## Usage